 Step 5: Optimize Your Website

 If none of the above steps resolve the 504 Gateway Timeout error, it’s possible that your website is too resource-intensive and is exceeding the server’s capacity.
-To optimize your website, consider the following steps:

 Reduce the size of your images and videos